pete-watters/git-browser/README.md

  For UI testing I believe you really can't beat Selenium which uses actual browsers.

 ### GIT personal access token
 * The GitHub access token is required by the tests.
-There is a helper in 'tests/helpers/custom/api-key.js' you can specify it in.
+There is a helper in `tests/helpers/custom/api-key.js` you can specify it in.
 * I have set this to 'INSERT-YOUR-KEY' as if I commit mine it will become invalid.
 * You need to update this for the tests to pass

-## To run tests
-* `ember serve`
-* Visit your test results at [http://localhost:4200/tests](http://localhost:4200/tests).
+* including it int he repo itself invalidates the key

 ### Building